automagicaly/renan-kafka-flask-testing/README.md

 1. We're using alembic to manage migrations.
 Run the initial migrations using `poetry run alembic upgrade head`.
     1. You'll have to setup your database connection string in the `alembic.ini` file.
 2. Start your flask server using `poetry run flask run`.
+3. Create a topic in the Kafka cluster: `docker exec broker kafka-topics --bootstrap-server broker:9092 --create --topic TOPIC`

+Getting/setting Kafka configs are on you.

-Follow the Challenge instructions in the [challenge](https://docs.google.com/document/d/1_U4LMNmt9pkfWpUU5vkTox8RDa9d-EUNuiByW62tTso) file.
+Follow the Challenge instructions in the [challenge](https://docs.google.com/document/d/1idGbY52tQ9v_RdF8U_yEQwt_Eg9ldqZoEigryT2eDMA) file.

 ## Folder structure: